Adrianos Komnenos: Biography

 In late 1086 or spring 1087, he succeeded Gregory Pakourianos as domestikos ton scholon of the West, and in 1087, he fought in the Battle of Dristra against the Pechenegs, commanding the Frankish mercenary contingent in the Byzantine centre.
 The battle ended in a disastrous defeat, and Adrianos barely escaped being captured.
 Adrianos is mentioned in the Alexiad as having participated in the 1091 campaign against the Pechenegs (along with the protostrator Michael Doukas, he supervised the construction of a bridge over the Evros river), but is not specifically recorded in the final Battle of Levounion.

 Shortly after that, at Philippopolis, Adrianos had a major falling-out with his elder brother, the sebastokrator Isaac: the sebastokrator held Adrianos responsible for the accusations of conspiring against the emperor that were raised against his son John, governor of Dyrrhachium.
 In June 1094, at Serres, Adrianos presided over the court that tried Nikephoros Diogenes, the son of former Emperor Romanos IV (r.
 1068–1071), who had tried to assassinate Alexios.
 Adrianos failed to overcome the obstinacy of Diogenes, who refused to reveal his co-conspirators.
 In the same year, he is recorded as having participated in the Council of Blachernae that condemned Leo of Chalcedon.

 His date of death is disputed: the commonly accepted date stems from a manuscript which records him retiring to a monastery under the monastic name John, and dying on 19 April 1105.
 Basile Skoulatos, however, doubts this information, since Adrianos' name is absent from the dead listed in the Kecharitomene typikon (written c.
 1118), but is present in the Pantokrator typikon of 1136.
 Hence, Skoulatos has placed Adrianos' death some time between 1118 and 1136.

 Family

-Adrianos married the porphyrogennete princess Zoe Doukaina, the third daughter of Emperor Constantine X Doukas (r.
+Adrianos married after October 1081 the porphyrogennete princess Zoe Doukaina (1062 - c.
+1136), the third daughter of Emperor Constantine X Doukas (r.
 1059–1067) and Eudokia Makrembolitissa (born c.
 1062).
 A number of scholars, including Paul Magdalino, Jean-Claude Cheynet, and Konstantinos Varzos, identify Adrianos and Zoe with a John Komnenos and Anna "of the Doukai" (the latter being Zoe's supposed monastic name) who are mentioned in tomb inscriptions in the Pammakaristos Church in Constantinople as the church's founders, along with their descendants.
 Adrianos and Zoe had at least three children: